cloudposse-archives/sudosh/README.md

 The `sudo` command provides built-in session logging.
 Combined with [`sudoreplay`](https://www.sudo.ws/man/1.8.13/sudoreplay.man.html), there's an easy way to review system logs on a [bastion](https://github.com/cloudposse/bastion/) host.
 This wrapper can be used as a system login shell.
 By forcing the user login shell to call `sudo`, we can enforce audit logs for all users by default.

+Another common pattern is to use the `ForceCommand` directive with `sshd_config` in OpenSSH.
+This is dangerous because if the [user can easily bypass it](http://serverfault.com/a/639814).

 ## Usage